cs1302uga/cs1302-tutorials/unix/README.rst

 .. figure:: img/cs1302-profile-check-demo.svg?1

-* If you see something similar when you login, then the CSCI 1302 shell profile is enabled on your account, and you should proceed immediately to the next section of this tutorial.
+* If you see something similar to what is presented above when you login, then the CSCI 1302 shell profile is enabled on your account, and you should proceed immediately to the next section of this tutorial.

 * If you do not see any of that when you login, then the CSCI 1302 shell profile is not enabled on your account.
 To enable it, execute the command below.
 The